Liam76900/monte-carlo-simulation/README.md

     confidence_interval_lower = mean - (z * sd/np.sqrt(num))
     return mean, (confidence_interval_lower, confidence_interval_upper)
 ```
-This takes any array of simulated values and returns the mean plus its confidence bounds.
-As the number of paths of increases, this interval visibly narrows-more simulations mean a more reliable estimate
+This takes any array of simulated values and returns the mean and its confidence bounds.
+As the number of paths of increases, the interval narrows leading to a more reliable estimate

-9. Meauring Risk- simulated_var_es.py and historical_var_es.py
+### Meauring Risk (simulated_var_es.py and historical_var_es.py)

-Here this ansers another question: "if you hold this stock, how much could you lose?"
+This answers the question of how much would an investor lose if they invested in the stock.

 - Value at Risk(VaR): the loss threshold you should not expect to exceed most of the time (e.g. 95% of the time)
 - Expected shortfall(ES): if a loss does exceed VaR, what is the average loss in those worst-case scenarios?
 ES captures tail risk that VaR alone can miss.
 This is computed in two ways:
 From the simulation:

 ```python
 def compute_var_es(final_prices, S0, alpha=5):
     returns = (final_prices - S0) / S0